-where $P(T,K)$ is the European put option price, $T$ is time to maturity and $K$ is the strike price.
-Solving for the (unknown) local volatility $\sigma(T,K)$ gives a formula for the time inhomogeneous local volatility in terms of derivatives of the observed European put option prices.
+where $C(T,K)$ is the European call option price, $T$ is time to maturity and $K$ is the strike price.
+Solving for the (unknown) local volatility $\sigma(T,K)$ gives a formula for the time-inhomogeneous local volatility in terms of derivatives of the observed European call option prices.

-The local volatility model gives the unique martingale diffusion which is consistent with observed call prices.
-(Alternative, non-diffusion models also exist, see for example, Madan and Yor~\cite{M+Y}.)
-The recent literature (eg Schweizer and Wissel~\cite{S+W}) has included attempts to extend the theory to allow for a stochastic local volatility surface.
+The local volatility model gives the unique martingale diffusion which is consistent with observed call prices (alternative, nondiffusion models also exist; see, e.g., Madan and Yor~\cite{MY}).
+The recent literature (e.g., Schweizer and Wissel~\cite{SW}) has included attempts to extend the theory to allow for a stochastic local volatility surface.
 However, it relies on the knowledge of a double continuum of option prices, which are smooth.
-In contrast, Hobson~\cite{Hob} builds models which are consistent with a continuum of strikes, but at a single maturity, in which case there is no uniqueness.
+In contrast, Hobson~\cite{Hob} constructs models which are consistent with a continuum of strikes, but at a single maturity, in which case there is no uniqueness.

 In the current article we present a method to recover a time-homogeneous local volatility function from perpetual American option prices.
 More precisely, we assume that perpetual put option prices are observed for all different values of the strike price, and we derive a time-homogeneous stock price process for which theoretical option prices coincide with the observed ones.